Samudevv/runic/README.md

 Ubuntu 22.04: `sudo apt install -y build-essential libclang-dev libyaml-dev` <br> *On older Ubuntu systems `libclang-18-dev` does not exist, so the newest version should be installed.
 The package `just` also does not exist, but a statically linked executable can be downloaded directly from the releases page of the repository*

 MacOS: `brew install llvm@18` *libyaml is already packaged into the odin library* <br>
-Windows: All dependencies are already provided for the `x86_64` architecture
+Windows: All dependencies are already provided for the `x86_64` architecture <br>

+You may need to create a symlink manually called `libclang.so` that points to the correct library file.

 ### Linux